junhyuk-99/cnc-mct-analytics-dashboard/README.md

 This public demo was rebuilt from experience gained during a deployed CNC/MCT manufacturing dashboard project.

 The original production system handled manufacturing equipment data, dashboard APIs, machine utilization metrics, RunTime/CutTime analysis, alarm history, status distribution, and operational trend views.

+This repository is not a one-to-one copy of the production system.
+It preserves the main engineering concepts while replacing production-specific implementation details with synthetic data, simplified local runtime components, and read-only demo screens.

-Production source code, production screenshots, customer-specific information, server addresses, credentials, and real equipment data are intentionally excluded.
+Production source code, production screenshots, customer-specific information, server addresses, credentials, private Git history, and real equipment data are intentionally excluded.

 See the anonymized case study: